Aerospace Engineering — ABM

 Accelerated Bachelor’s/Master’s Curriculum for Aerospace Engineering

 The Aerospace Engineering ABM program provides an opportunity for highly motivated undergraduate students to gain a depth of understanding and experience of aerospace engineering beyond that of typical bachelor's level graduates.
 There is currently a strong demand in industry for aerospace engineers with advanced degrees and this program will enable our students to attain this degree in 3 semesters instead of 4.
 The Bachelor of Aerospace Engineering undergraduate major can lead to a Master of Science in Aerospace Engineering (thesis or non-thesis) in the ABM track.
-Please see the Department of Aerospace Engineering for additional information.
+Please see the Department of Aerospace Engineering's website for additional information.

-- Aero 6xx0/7xx0 courses are approved courses that can be taken in the ABM program that replace Aero/Astro Electives at the undergraduate level.
+- AERO 6xx0/7xx0 courses are approved courses that can be taken in the ABM program that replace Aero/Astro Electives at the undergraduate level.

-Senior Year for Students in ABM Program - Aerospace Engineering
+Junior/Senior Year for Students in ABM Program - Aerospace Engineering

 |AERO 4140 Aerodynamics III||3||AERO 4630 Aerospace Structural Dynamics||4|